cpsievert/workshops/20171118/index.md

 <img src="kitematic-images.png" width="1640"  />

-This will download the image, which may take a few minutes (we're downloading an entire virtual machine!).
+This will download the image, which may take a few minutes (we're downloading an entire virtual comuting environment!).
 Once the image is done downloading, you should see something similar to this:

 <p><span class="marginnote shownote"><!--
 <div class="figure">-->